insomnia-creator/Raycast-Tools/README.md

 ![screenshot of extension tab](./screenshots/open_dir.png)

-Choose the folder you git clon-ed to.
+Choose the folder you git clon-ed to, then select the folder as the 'commands' directory..
 Then open raycast again by quitting preferences.
 And voila!

-#haha
+#How do I disable a command???

+If you hate one of my commands so dearly that you want to crush it into a non-existent oblivion:

+Simply go to le 'git cloned' folder and delete the command file.
+In this case you don't want the open folder command so just delete the command in ./commands folder. ('open-folder.js')